saberstack/zsxf/README.md

 ### What problem is ZSXF solving?

-As the amount of data in a database grows, the time to answer queries (especially JOINS) is guaranteed to increase.
+As the amount of data in a database grows, the time required to answer queries (especially those involving joins) is guaranteed to increase.
 Many databases will stop working.

 Our solution is called ZSXF: